Generic Name: phenytoin (oral) (FEN i toyn)

 Seizure control is very important during pregnancy.
 The benefit of preventing seizures may outweigh any risks posed by taking Dilantin.
 Follow your doctor's instructions about taking Dilantin while you are pregnant.

 Dilantin can make birth control pills less effective.
 Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking Dilantin.

 Phenytoin can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using Dilantin.

 How should I take Dilantin?

 Take Dilantin exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-To be sure Dilantin is helping your condition, your blood may need to be tested often.
+While using Dilantin, you may need frequent blood tests.
 You may also need a blood test when switching from one form of phenytoin to another.
 Visit your doctor regularly.

 What happens if I miss a dose?